UshurbakiyevDavlat/Chirper/README.md

 <a href="https://packagist.org/packages/laravel/framework"><img src="https://img.shields.io/packagist/l/laravel/framework" alt="License"></a>
 </p>

-# Chirper - Microblogging Platform
+# Chirper - Micro-blogging Platform
 ## Overview
-Chirper is a microblogging platform built with Laravel.
+Chirper is a micro-blogging platform built with Laravel.
 It allows users to share short messages called "chirps" with each other, follow other users, and explore popular chirps.

 ## Prerequisites
 - Docker (Docker Desktop for Windows or Docker for Mac)